-GRE Test experience 1: Kalhan Koul
+GRE Experience: Kalhan Koul

-We interviewed Kalhan Koul, who took the GRE in 2015 to get an understanding of his experience of the test.
-With a limited amount of time to prepare for the test, he was able to get a respectable score in both Quant and Verbal.
+We interviewed Kalhan Koul, who took the GRE in 2015 to get and understanding of his experience of the test.
+With a limited amount of time of prepare for the test, he was able to get a respectable score in both Quant and Verbal.
 So, if you find yourself looking for some quick tips on how to crack the GRE within a few weeks, Kalhan should serve as an inspiration.

 Q – What are you up to these days?